Solitary fibrous tumor: Signs and symptoms

-Some SFTs are associated with the paraneoplastic Doege–Potter syndrome, which is caused by tumor production of IGF-2.

 Pathophysiology

 Recurrent somatic fusions of the two genes, NGFI-A–binding protein 2 (NAB2) and STAT6, located at chromosomal region 12q13, have been identified in solitary fibrous tumors.

 Treatment

 The treatment of choice for both benign and malignant SFT is complete en bloc surgical resection.

 Prognosis

 Prognosis in benign SFTs is excellent.
 About 8% will recur after first resection, with the recurrence usually cured after additional surgery.

 The prognosis in malignant SFTs is much more guarded.
-Approximately 63% of patients will have a recurrence of their tumor, of which more than half will succumb to disease progression within 2 years.
+Approximately 63% of patients will have a recurrence of their tumor, of which more than half will succumb to disease progression within two years.
 Adjuvant chemotherapy and/or radiotherapy in malignant SFT remains controversial.

 History

 SFT was first mentioned in the scientific literature by Wagner.
 The first discussion of its clinical and pathological properties was by Klemperer and Rabin.
 SFTs have also been known as hemangiopericytomas although this term has now been discontinued from WHO tumor classifications.